tatpongkatanyukul/AdventureBook/README.md

 ---

+Decommission!

+* Public book git is at [https://github.com/tatpongkatanyukul/AdventuresML](https://github.com/tatpongkatanyukul/AdventuresML)

+I keep this for internal use.

 # The Adventures of Machine Learning in the World of Pattern Recognitiion
 (a.k.a.
 The Adventure Book of Machine Learning)